openedx/xblock-drag-and-drop-v2/README.md

 Drag and Drop XBlock v2
 =======================

-This XBlock implements a friendly drag-and-drop style question, where the student has to drag items on zones on a target image.
+This XBlock implements a friendly drag-and-drop style problem, where the learner has to drag items to zones on a target image.

 The editor is fully guided.
 Features include: